-Yes, young people may continue working in their SAT’s during their Industry block, so long as their employer is still operating and comfortable with you continuing.
+If your young person is classified as an essential worker they may continue working in their SAT’s during Industry block, so long as their employer is still operating and comfortable with them continuing.
 AITC Industry Consultants are making regular contact with all SAT employers to keep up to date.

 + What happens to my work experience?

-In line with the government’s request for young people to learn from home, there will be no work experience for (at least) the first five weeks of Term 2.
+In line with the government’s request for young people to learn from home, there will be no work experience during this period.
 We understand your disappointment but the safety of all young people and our staff is always our first thought.

-+ If I submit a Request for Support from a Team Leader, IC, PDC or Principal, how long do I have to wait before I hear back from someone at the campus?
++ If I submit a Request for Support from a Team Leader, IC, PIC or Campus Manager, how long do I have to wait before I hear back from someone at the campus?

 You will get a response to your enquiry within 24 hours.